 In addition to distributing our raw analytical DVH curves which serve as the standards against which to compare software-generated numerical DVH curves, we also created a simple yet powerful software application called “CurveCompare” designed to analyze the data and produce metrics and statistics.
 The software is for research purposes (i.e. not commercial) and frees the medical physicist from having to design his/her own Excel spreadsheets and/or custom code (e.g. MatLab).
 Using a single, specific app can help ensure consistency of the same analysis performed by many institutions.
 The software analyzes any two curves and is not limited to DVH data, and thus could be used to analyze other data sources such as dose profiles.

-After verifying that you have .NET 4.5 or later, or installing it using the link above, then please continue to:
+After verifying that you have .NET 4.6.2 or later (or after installing it using the link above) then please continue to:

 Sample screen captures below: